rainvare/rainvare/READme.md

 <br/>

 ### 📖 What I am currently learning
-- The Certified Tech Developer career at Digital House with a scholarship from Mercado Libre and Globant * Progress 45% *
+- The Certified Tech Developer career at Digital House with a scholarship from Mercado Libre and Globant * Progress 50% *
-- Big Data training program Codo a Codo, Buenos Aires. * Progress 90 % *
+- Python training program Codo a Codo, Buenos Aires. * Progress 30 % *
-- AI & Machine Learning  * Progress 50% *
+- AI & Machine Learning  * Progress 55% *

 ### 💻 What I am currently working on
 - Digitization project for Venezuelan culture  -  🚀 *coming soon*